nabilaithoummad/Laravel-Ecommerce-Website/README.md

   <li>Run Mysql</li>
   <li>Run The command <b>php artisan serve</b> within your project's directory</li>
   <li>Run The command <b>php artisan migrate</b></li>
+  <li>You must have internet when you are runing the project</li>
+  <li>Because i used many online libraries like swiperjs and stripe payment </li>
 </ul>

  # How To use :